This post is a guide to visiting Haleakala National Park on Maui and everything you should know before booking a trip there.

-This post aims to share with you my top tips for visiting Haleakala National Park on Maui to help you plan ahead for your trip.
+This post aims to share with you my top tips for visiting Haleakala National Park in Maui to help you plan ahead for your trip.

 Where is Haleakala National Park?

 Haleakala National Park is located on Maui, one of the Hawaiian Islands, and the nearest city is Pukalani.
-It is located on the southeastern part of Maui but the volcano is visible from almost everywhere on the island!
+It is located in the southeastern part of Maui, but the volcano is visible almost everywhere on the island!

 History of Haleakala National Park